psycedelicAI/high-security-facility-concept/docs/operations/incident-response.md

 - incidents are detected through multiple possible sources
 - life safety is classified first
-- identity, zone, movement, and purpose are interpreted together
+- identity, zone, movement, purpose, and time are interpreted together
 - coordinates include floor, grid, and local sector where used
+- Master Watcher Operator is a defined human role
+- Watcher Operator is a defined human role
 - Master Watcher provides shared situational awareness
-- Watchers manage detailed interpretation and control
+- Watcher Operators manage detailed interpretation and control
 - guard tasking is role-based and auditable
 - call signs are separate from assigned coordinates
 - silent tasking is limited to defined operational states
 - radio remains available as fallback
 - directional coding is subordinate to life safety
+- maneuver control is restricted and authorized
+- door states include ownership, timeout, and verification
 - high-risk ticket decisions require controlled verification
 - containment actions are proportionate
+- anti-entrapment and life-safety conditions are checked
 - degraded-mode behavior is defined
 - failure does not increase trust automatically
 - recovery includes restoration of operational legitimacy
+- temporary door states are restored and verified
 - all significant actions are auditable
 - unresolved issues remain visible after closure